It’s important to take care of your

 of water and eating a variety of foods from each of the five major food groups.

 - whole grains

 and Drug Administration (FDA).
 People who have dry mouth have a lower amount

 of saliva in their mouth.
 Saliva helps control bacteria in the mouth and washes

 away food particles.
-A lower amount of saliva raises the risk for
+A lower amount of saliva can raise the risk for cavities.

-recommend following up with your family doctor.
+may recommend following up with your family doctor.
 For example, erosion of

 tooth enamel can be caused by acid reflux disease or grinding your teeth at

 night.
 Swollen, receding gums can be an early sign of diabetes.
-Inflamed gums and
+Inflamed gums

 medications can cause dry mouth, this problem is also a sign of diabetes or